Faqih001/JiraVision-d4/api-test-summary.md

 ## Next Steps

 1. ✅ Seed task data for testing dashboard tasks API with actual content
+2. ✅ Create a sprint and assign tasks to the sprint for testing sprint-related features
+3. ✅ Create and test sprint-related API endpoints
-2. Create and test additional API endpoints for:
+4. Create and test additional API endpoints for:
    - Task creation and management
    - User profile management
    - Team management
-   - Sprint management
    - Wellbeing metrics
-3. Create a sprint and assign tasks to the sprint for testing sprint-related features
-4. Implement frontend integration with the API endpoints
+5. Implement frontend integration with the API endpoints
-5. Add pagination to list endpoints for performance with larger datasets
+6. Add pagination to list endpoints for performance with larger datasets

 ## Conclusion